Shadow Hills Riding Club Doesn't Just Horse Around On Stephanie's Day

-STUDIO CITY (CBSLA.com) — The Shadow Hills Riding Academy will be one of the vendors at Saturday’s Stephanie’s Day.
+STUDIO CITY (CBSLA.com) — The Shadow Hills Riding Club will be one of the vendors at Saturday’s Stephanie’s Day.

 The academy provides therapeutic programs to help people with physical and emotional disabilities.